soccermafia89/filesystem-setup/README.md

 - no_proxy: -- No proxy setting to enable outbound internet connection.
 - build_os_distribution: -- OS distribution to install on mounted filesystem.
 - build_os_version: -- OS version to install on mounted filesystem.
+- partition_label_prefix: -- Partition label to apply to filesystem.

 Dependencies
 ------------